6 trends to consider when planning a specialty timber crop

-Wood is the only construction material which absorbs carbon dioxide from the atmosphere during production.
+Wood is the only construction material that absorbs carbon dioxide from the atmosphere during production.
 The more timber you use in a house, the more carbon dioxide you remove from the atmosphere.

 One tonne of processed wood will have absorbed a net 1.7 tonnes of CO₂ from the atmosphere.
 Compare that with other building products:

 • One tonne of concrete has released 159kg of CO₂ into the atmosphere;

 • One tonne of steel has released 1.24 tonnes of CO₂ into the atmosphere;

 • One tonne of aluminium has released 9.3 tonnes of CO₂ into the atmosphere.